yszxh/CLIProxyAPI/README.md

 ### Authentication

-You can authenticate for Gemini and/or OpenAI.
-Both can coexist in the same `auth-dir` and will be load balanced.
+You can authenticate for Gemini, OpenAI, and/or Claude.
+All can coexist in the same `auth-dir` and will be load balanced.

 - Gemini (Google):
   ```bash